FranciscoLozCoding/plugin-lorawan-listener/ecr-meta/ecr-science-description.md

 **--signal-strength-indicators**: enable signal strength indicators

 **--plr**: plr's(packet loss rate) time interval in seconds, for example 3600 will mean plr will be measured every hour

+**--enable-loriot**: enable the Loriot WebSocket client to receive uplinks from the Loriot network server (runs alongside ChirpStack)

+**--loriot-websocket-url**: Loriot WebSocket URL (required when using --enable-loriot).
+Can be set via `LORIOT_WEBSOCKET_URL` environment variable.

+**--loriot-app-token**: optional Loriot app token for WebSocket authentication.
+Can be set via `LORIOT_APP_TOKEN` environment variable.

+# Loriot Integration

+When using Loriot, configure a **Payload Codec (JavaScript formatter)** in the LORIOT console so that WebSocket messages include the decoded **`object`** field.
+Also, make sure to **enable extended verbosity** in the LORIOT console so that the WebSocket messages can include radio information such as RSSI, SNR, and spreading factor.
+Finally, enable the **Device Name** option in the LORIOT console so that the WebSocket messages can include the device name.